letoram/safespaces/API.md

 From this path you have access to the following properties and actions:

-    rotate=fff   : set absolute rotation for the object around x, y and z axis spin=fff     : relative adjust the rotation for the model scale=f      : set the absolute scale value fore the model opacity=f    : force-toggle blending for the entire model (0..1) curvature=f  : for models that can be bent (rectangle), adjust curvature flip=b       : change the source mapping from UL origo to LL origo (y-axis flip) source_inv=s : specify a resource image to map to the object (y-inv) source=s     : specify a resource image to map to the object stereoscopic=: (none, sbs, sbs-rl, oau, oau-rl) treat the source material as stereoscopic
+    rotate=fff    : set absolute rotation for the object around x, y and z axis spin=fff      : relative adjust the rotation for the model scale=f       : set the absolute scale value fore the model opacity=f     : force-toggle blending for the entire model (0..1) curvature=f   : for models that can be bent (rectangle), adjust curvature flip=b        : change the source mapping from UL origo to LL origo (y-axis flip) source_inv=s  : specify a resource image to map to the object (y-inv) source=s      : specify a resource image to map to the object stereoscopic= : (none, sbs, sbs-rl, oau, oau-rl) treat the source material as stereoscopic layout_block=b: block model from layouter or not move=fff      : set layer-anchor relative position
+    nudge=fff     : like move=fff but relative its current position

     faces/       : like source= for objects with multiple faces (cubes, spheres, ...) events/      : actions to run on certain events